kirenz/course-template/docs/project-description.md

 -   You may not use data that has previously been used in any course materials, or any derivation of data that has been used in course materials.

-**Please ask a member of the teaching team if you're unsure whether your data set meets the criteria.**
+**Please ask me if you're unsure whether your data set meets the criteria.**

 For each data set, include the following: